lukifer23/MacBot/README.md

 ---

-**MacBot** - Your local AI assistant with the power of native macOS tools! 🚀
+**MacBot** - Your local AI assistant with the power of native macOS tools.